- Leslie Phillips, Anthony Hopkins, John Hurt, Richard E. Grant, Miranda Richardson, Heather Chasen, Mitzi Gaynor, Virginia McKenna and others

 - Jules Williams

-- Jules Williams and Leslie Phillips
+- Jules Williams, Leslie Phillips and Rosemary Reed

 A Portrait Of Leslie Phillips takes a look at the life of Leslie Phillips; the legendary actor, writer and veritable British institution.
 Leslie's frank and open conversations combine with personal interviews from some of the greats who have worked with him.